top of page

 What is SMACC doing?

-• Working with platforms to enforce policies to make sure the content is removed;
+• Working with platforms to develop and enforce policies to make sure the content is removed

-• Collecting data (links) of fake rescue content to analyze trends and have evidence of cruelty;
+• Collecting data (links) of fake rescue content to analyze trends and collate evidence of cruelty

 bottom of page